crisluengo/doxpp/example/README.md

 and therefore not present here), as well as a Markdown file with additional documentation.

-To build the documentation, run
+To parse the sources and extract all relevant information, run

     ../dox++parse

 from this directory.
+A file `transport.json` will be created in the current directory.
+Next, generate the HTML with

+    ../dox++html

+The HTML will be placed in `../docs/example/`

-The `dox++config` file can be adjusted to change what input files are read, the name and location of the output file, and some other options.
+The `dox++config` file can be adjusted to change what input files are read, the name and location of the output files, and many other options for what to present and how.

-The output file will be `transport.json`.